CSALabsAutomation/azure-cosmosdb-lab/steps/07_authoring-azure-cosmos-db-stored-procedures-with-continuation-tokens/documentation.md

    > This file contains the data classes you will be working with in the following steps.

- 1. Within the Program.cs editor tab, Add the following using blocks to the top of the editor:
+ 1. Within the Program.cs editor tab, add the following lines of code as given below.

    ```csharp
    using System;